What is a Health & Safety policy?

 Part 1: Policy Statement of Intent

-This part should briefly detail organisational Health & Safety aims and objectives.
+This part should detail your Health & Safety aims and objectives.
 It should also set out how you intend to manage Health & Safety issues.

 - identifying the main hazards and adequately controlling the associated risks